Shopify/quilt/packages/react-effect/README.md

 - `afterEachPass`: a function that is called after each pass of your tree, regardless of whether traversal is "finished".
 This function can return a promise, and it will be waited on before continuing.

-- `render`: a function that takes the root React element in your tree and returns a new tree to use.
+- `decorate`: a function that takes the root React element in your tree and returns a new tree to use.
 You can use this to wrap your application in context providers that only your server render requires.

   ```tsx
   import {renderToString} from 'react-dom/server';